Hyakka Ryōran: Main characters

-The female protagonist of the series and Muneakira's first Master Samurai, with the contractual mark on her chest.
+The heroine of the series and Muneakira's first Master Samurai, with the contractual mark on her chest.
 According to Hattori, when she transforms she has a power level of five million.
 The transformation causes her eyes to turn amber with vertical slits, and in this state she is an honorable warrior who gives respect to those who have earned it but also appears to have a sadistic side.
 In her normal form, she has no memories of her former life and is obsessed with Muneakira whom she has referred to as "onii-chan" (big brother) from the very first moments of their meeting.
 She is airheaded, innocent, and acts very much like a child, which is reinforced by the fact that she refers to herself in third-person.
 Her weapon is a daishō set, with an unusually colored katana.
 She does not need to chant a phrase in order to transform; she only transforms when she kisses Muneakira or when she experiences very strong feelings.
 Initially, during her transformations Muneakira would find himself bound by chains of unknown origin that were later revealed to be his powers as a General not yet being fully developed.

 It's revealed that Jubei's Master Samurai state is her true self; her current personality having been created by an incomplete contract.
 Jubei's inner self warns Jubei that kissing Muneakira once more will complete the contract at the cost of her innocent persona.
 In her final battle, Jubei sacrifices herself to defeat Gisen.
 However, after the credits of the DVD/Blu-ray release it is shown that she returns to once again share a kiss with Muneakira.

 During the second season, it's discovered that Jubei can no longer transform into a Master Samurai since the inner Jubei died as a result of her battle with Gisen.
 As she trains with Keiji, inner Jubei returns.
 Jubei is the only one of Muneakira's Master Samurai who completes the Samurai Bride contract, thus becoming a Samurai Bride.